Nishan-k/Topic-Modelling-Using-Python/README.md

 <h2 id="Datasets">1.
 Datasets</h2>

 Here, I will be using a demo dataset for this project.
-It has two columns in total.
+It has two columns initially, called Article and their respective titles, but I will drop the titles column since we are creating a model to find these titles.

+This `Article` column has many articles, which we will use to traind LDA and then set 5 topics.
+And all of these articles will be clustered in these 5 different articles.